-Beside a few family formal photographs and some wedding portraits, and documentary photographer should not be dictating anything about your day.
+Beside a few family formal photographs and some wedding portraits, a documentary photographer should not be dictating anything the flow of your day, regardless of timelines.
 He/she should not be asking for people to look and smile, or asking guests to “do that again”, it should be natural, moment driven documentary photography throughout.
 So for instance where a typical wedding photographer might spend time looking for a place to hang a wedding dress, which is time spent away from the true story, a documentary wedding photographer would not be doing that.
-A documentary photographer would be absorbed in the real emotions, waiting, being ready and aware of what’s happening.
+A documentary photographer would be absorbed in the real emotions, waiting, being ready and aware of what’s happening and about to happen.
 Time spent with a camera slung around your back as you carry the wedding shoes to a nice location to photograph may mean missing a really important moment that can’t be re lived.
-It would be a rarity to see a documentary wedding photographer that is not ready, with a camera in hand or already up at eye level.
+It would be a rarity to see a documentary photographer not ready, with a camera in hand or already up at eye level.
 It is of course very possible that certain obscure moments are missed anyway, after all you have many guests spread about your wedding venues and being in all places at once is impossible.
 But a good documentary photographer can anticipate moments that are about to happen and are ready to capture them skillfully with good composition.

 Finding the real moments and developing an authentic story

 When I come across wedding galleries of the typical wedding photographer, it seems like the images are very much focused on you and your partner only, I’ve been to events and seen how these wedding photographers work as I sit as a guest.
 The camera is on the bride and groom 100% of the time.
 With plenty of great photographic moments happening all around they neglect to even look around.
-Personally, I would not want a collection of images all of myself and my bride, I would want to see a story of events and happening spread across the day, some I will be present in and some I won’t be.
-Photographs of moments with family members that have not seen each other in years.
+Personally, I would not want a collection of images all of myself and my partner, I would want to see a story of events and happenings spread across the day, some I will be present in and some I won’t be.
 A true reflection of the people who attended my wedding, and the fun they had and the moments they shared are such an important part of your wedding day.
 A wedding photographer would not even think of finding these moments, they would follow the normal process of shooting the timeline or a shot list prepared beforehand and used at all weddings.
 The lipstick shot through the first kiss and finishing at the cake cutting or grand exit.
 They have a “prepared story” that is used for all weddings.
 I realize that weddings are unique, not just because of you and your style, but the company you share and the varying characters among those guests, they create a uniqueness that is unlike any other wedding.
 The scripted moments may be the same, we all have the first kiss for instance, but you have so much more going on.
 A documentary wedding photographer can captured those moments between moments, creating the authentic story that your wedding should have.

 Photography equipment a documentary wedding photographer is likely to use